hareenl/gpt-plus/README.md

 - Automatic switching between ChatGPT and Bing depending on request
 - Multitask mode to execute as many tasks as required with access to information acquired from a prior task.
 - Multi-step Python code generation and creation of .py file as output'
+- Execute and debug option for Python code
 - Multi-step HTML code generation and creation of .html file as output'
 - Options for switching between gpt-3.5-turbo and gpt-4
 - Text to speech support with AWS Polly (Neural Engine)